Football at the 1928 Summer Olympics

 Football was one of the tournaments at the 1928 Summer Olympics.
 It was won by Uruguay against Argentina, and was the last Olympic football tournament before the inception of the FIFA World Cup, which was held for the first time in 1930.
+This edition, along with the preceding 1924 edition, were the only tournaments in history outside of the World Cup that count as Senior World Titles equivalent to the World Cup.

 Venues

 Background

 Until 1928, the Olympic football tournament had represented the World Championship of football (the 1920 (14), 1924 (22) and 1928 tournaments (17) all had greater participation than that of the first World Cup in 1930).

 This presented a significant problem for the governing body, FIFA, since the tournament, though organised and run by FIFA, was an event subject to the ethical foundation that underpinned the Olympic movement.

 At the time, all Olympic competitors had to maintain an amateur status, whereas professionalism was dominant in football.
 Increasingly, FIFA had sought to appease those nations that required concessions in order that players could participate in the Olympics.
-This required there to be an acceptance that irregular payment could be made to players by national associations: the so-called 'broken time payments' by which loss of pay and expenses would be met.
+This required there to be an acceptance that irregular payment could be made to players by national associations: the so-called "broken time payments" by which loss of pay and expenses would be met.

-On 17 February 1928, the four 'home' associations of the United Kingdom, voted unanimously to withdraw from FIFA in opposition to the manner in which the governing body was seeking to dictate on such matters and, as was noted 'that (the four Associations) be free to conduct their affairs in the way their long experience has shown them to be desirable'.
+On 17 February 1928, the four "home" associations of the United Kingdom, voted unanimously to withdraw from FIFA in opposition to the manner in which the governing body was seeking to dictate on such matters and, as was noted "that (the four Associations) be free to conduct their affairs in the way their long experience has shown them to be desirable".

-Henri Delaunay, President of the French Football Federation felt that FIFA needed to organise an international tournament outside of the Olympics.
-In 1926 he stated, at the FIFA Conference: 'Today international football can no longer be held within the confines of the Olympics; and many countries where professionalism is now recognised and organised cannot any longer be represented there by their best players'.
+Henri Delaunay, president of the French Football Federation felt that FIFA needed to organise an international tournament outside of the Olympics.
+In 1926 he stated, at the FIFA Conference: "Today international football can no longer be held within the confines of the Olympics; and many countries where professionalism is now recognised and organised cannot any longer be represented there by their best players".
 The day before the tournament began, on 26 May 1928 the FIFA congress in Amsterdam presided over by Jules Rimet, voted that a new FIFA World Cup tournament be organised in 1930 and be open to all member nations.
 Italy, Sweden, the Netherlands, Spain and Uruguay would all lodge applications to host the event.